Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: Model setup

 We solve the GRMHD equations on the poloidal plane $(r,\theta)$ in an axisymmetric consideration, where $r$ ranges from $r=r_{\rm H}$ to $r=500~r_g$ and $\theta$ ranges from $\theta=0$ to $\theta=\pi$.
-To do this, we adopt Modified Kerr-Schild (MKS) coordinates and divide our numerical domain with an effective resolution of $1024\times512$.
+To do this, we adopt Modified Kerr-Schild (MKS) coordinates and divide our numerical domain with an effective resolution of $1024\times512$ (with base resolution $512\times256$).
+To make the simulation faster, we choose a static mesh refinement (SMR) grid with the highest level of resolution close to the black hole $r<50r_g$.
+The efficacy of the choice of resolution is discussed in Appendix A in terms of the MRI quality factor.
 For the purpose of better explanation and comparison, we consider model \texttt{C} to be the reference model.